-James Raymond Vreeland (Ph.D., New York University, 1999) is Professor of Politics and International Affairs in the Woodrow Wilson School and Department of Politics at Princeton University.
+James Raymond Vreeland (Ph.D., New York University, 1999) is Professor of Politics and International Affairs in the School of Public and International Affairs and the Department of Politics at Princeton University.
 He conducts research in the field of international political economy, specializing in international institutions.
-He currently serves on the editorial board of International Organization.

-He has also published his research in numerous scholarly journals, including American Political Science Review, International Organization, World Politics, Journal of Development Economics, and Political Analysis.
+He has also published his research in numerous scholarly journals, including American Political Science Review, International Organization, Journal of Politics, World Politics, Journal of Development Economics, and Political Analysis.